top of page

 Adam Sheffer (CUNY) is working in combinatorial geometry and additive combinatorics.
 He is running the NYC Discrete Math REU.

-At the 2024 Polymath Jr, Adam will run a combinatorial project about Ramsey Theory.
-More information to appear.
+At the 2024 Polymath Jr, Adam will organize the program, but will not run a project.

 Giulio Trigila (CUNY) is working in optimization, machine learning, applied probability and computational physics.

-At the 2024 Polymath Jr, Giulio will c0-run a project in machine learning.
-More information to appear.
+At the 2024 Polymath Jr, Giulio will run a project in machine learning.
+See here for more information.

 Nathan.png